Manuel-7tin/GitHub-actions-practice-2/README.md

 1. Click **Create**.
 1. _Once you turn on branch protection, Actions can no longer push directly to the `main` branch.
 Wait about 20 seconds and then go to the `ci` branch.
 [GitHub Actions](https://docs.github.com/actions) will automatically update to the next step on the `ci` branch.
 You'll need to follow instructions on this branch._

+### This is just me keeping this link for later

+1. [Dataset on health risk to train my next ML project](https://www.kaggle.com/datasets/alekhyaabburi/healthcare) _Date added: 2nd.
+June, 2025_

 <footer>

 <!--